Elehiggle/SimpleRazerBatteryNotification/README.md

 # Simple Razer Battery Notification

-This is a very simple tool that runs in the background and notifies you when your Razer mouse/keyboard battery is low (and possibly other devices that are listed via Razer Synapse 3).
+This is a very simple tool that runs in the background and **notifies you via a tray notification and beeps** when your Razer mouse/keyboard battery is low (and possibly other devices that are listed via Razer Synapse 3).

 ## Features